-- 1. Safety procedures while waiting at school bus stops; - 2.
-Recognition of the danger zones around the school bus; - 3.
-Safety procedures for loading and unloading the school bus; - 4.
+- 3. Safety procedures for loading and unloading the school bus; - 4.
 Safety procedures for crossing the road to and from the school bus and school bus stop; - 5.
 Safety procedures for unloading and loading the school bus at school; - 6.
 Safe school bus riding practices; and - 7.
 Emergency school bus evacuation procedures.

-NOTE - Instructional items marked with "\\" indicate a history of severe student injury or student death in Georgia and blue italic text provides further instructional detail.
+NOTE - Instructional items marked with "" indicate a history of severe student injury or student death in Georgia and blue italic text provides further instructional detail.
 These are essential high priority safe behaviors that must be taught to ensure student safety.